sams-tom/Multimodal-AUV/README.md

    pip install -r requirements.txt
    ```
 Important Note on GPU Support:
-In order to train quickly this train utilises PyTorch with CUDA for GPU acceleration.
+In order to train quickly this project utilises PyTorch with CUDA for GPU acceleration.
 However, the requirements.txt file does not includ PyTorch (torch, torchvision, torchaudio) and NVIDIA CUDA runtime dependencies as these need to be downloaded to fit with your local CUDA toolkit or GPU driver setup.
 Navigate to this webpage: https://pytorch.org/get-started/locally/ select your requirements and then copy the command and run that locally.

-For example, for CUDA 1..8, Python on  windows:
+For example, for CUDA 11.8, Python on  windows:
 ```
 Bash
 # Then, install PyTorch with CUDA via Conda
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

 ```
-This ensures Conda handles the complex GPU-related package management.

-4. Prepare Data Folders
+4. **Prepare Data Folders**

  Your project requires specific data structures for input and output.
 If you run the examples below this will be structored correctly.
 Please organize your data as follows, and update the paths in your config.yaml file accordingly.

 Recommended Folder Structure:
 ```